Naitik2245/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-A interesting game which is play by two player.
+A interesting game which is play by two player using HTML, CSS, JAVASCRIPT>